vcr/vcr/features/README.md

   the replaying of a recorded HTTP response.
 * `include_http_adapter_for`: includes a module that implements a common HTTP interface for the given HTTP library.
-The `response_body_for` method will make an HTTP request using the given this library.
+The `response_body_for` method will make an HTTP request using the given library.
 This allows scenarios to be run against each different supported HTTP library.